rishsriv/host-notion/README.md

-# 👷 `worker-template` Hello World
+# 👷 Host Notion on Cloudflare Workers!

-A template for kick starting a Cloudflare worker project.
+This is a typical cloudflare project.
+Just make changes to index.js and wrangler.toml, and you're good to go!

 [`index.js`](https://github.com/cloudflare/worker-template/blob/master/index.js) is the content of the Workers script.